Trees in Chapel Hill

 The first Arbor Day in the United States took place in April 1872 in Nebraska where it is said that an estimated one million trees were planted.
 Each state now chooses its own date on which to observe the holiday.
 North Carolina celebrates on the first Friday following March 15, but Chapel Hill doesn’t follow the rest of the state.

 To be named a Tree City, a town or city must meet four core standards set by the National Arbor Day Foundation: maintaining a tree board or department, having a community tree ordinance, spending at least $2 per capita on urban forestry and celebrating Arbor Day.

-On December 6, 2010, the Town Council adopted a Tree Protection Ordinance that identified tree canopy as a resource to be considered during development applications in Chapel Hill.
-The update establishes a new vision statement that calls for a balanced approach to protecting trees without overegulation of residential properties and property owners.
+The Tree Protection Ordinance is part of a continued commitment to sustainability with the potential to reduce carbon emissions and decrease the urban “heat-island” effect.
+The Town Council adopted a Tree Protection Ordinance that identified tree canopy as a resource to be considered during development applications in Chapel Hill.
+The ordinance calls for a balanced approach to protecting trees without over regulation of residential properties and property owners.

 - Tree Canopy Measurement Template (for the Design Manual)

 - Steps for Measuring Canopy (for the Design Manual)